encointer/community-sidechain/README.md

 - The community manager Alice checks the community infos.
 - Participants got their community incomes:

-  Ex: Bob's' balance in Community currency increases by  .
-But his balance in native currency is still
+  Ex: Bob's' balance in Community currency increases by the reward Community income.
+But his balance in native currency is still 0.
 - After some time, Bob's balance decreases because of demurrage.